 Is balsamic vinegar good for your liver?

 Yes, balsamic vinegar is good for the liver as it exhibits detoxifying properties.
-In addition, it also helps treat hepatitis, infections, and jaundice.
+In addition, it also helps treat hepatitisi XA liver inflammatory disorder that can be brought on by excessive alcohol intake, toxins, some drugs, and specific medical conditions. , infections, and jaundice.

 Does balsamic vinegar damage teeth?

 Yes, balsamic vinegar may damage teeth if not taken with caution.
 It can erode the dental enamel as it is acidic in nature.

 Can I mix balsamic vinegar with water and drink it?